apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

   * [Step 1: Download the MapR Drill ODBC Driver]({{site.baseurl}}/docs/installing-the-driver-on-mac-os-x/#step-1-download-the-mapr-drill-odbc-driver)
   * [Step 2: Install the MapR Drill ODBC Driver]({{site.baseurl}}/docs/installing-the-driver-on-mac-os-x/#step-2:-install-the-mapr-drill-odbc-driver)
   * [Step 3: Check the MapR Drill ODBC Driver Version]({{site.baseurl}}/docs/installing-the-driver-on-mac-os-x/#step-3:-check-the-mapr-drill-odbc-driver-version)

+## Known Issues

+- The 32- and 64-bit MapR Drill ODBC drivers are supported on 64-bit machines.
+- MapR SASL support for Kerberos and MapR tickets is only available on 64-bit machines.

 ## System Requirements
 To install the driver, you need Administrator privileges on the computer.